rachel170/tp/docs/UserGuide.md

 ### Set card limit for review session : `setReviewLimit`

 Sets the maximum number of cards that can be reviewed in a single review session.

+If the review card limit is greater than or equal to the number of cards in the deck you want to review:
+* Eg. Review limit is 20 while there are 10 cards in the deck, then all the cards in the deck will be shuffled and put in the queue for you to review in the review window.

+If the review card limit is smaller than the number of cards in the deck you want to review:
+* Eg. review limit is 3 while there are 10 cards in the deck, then 3 cards will be randomly chosen from the deck and put in the queue for you to review in the review window.

 Format: `setReviewLimit REVIEW_LIMIT`